Focused on Safety, Sterility, and Friendly, Compassionate Care

 Dental Extractions

-Most extraction of teeth, other than 3rd molars (wisdom teeth) is due to caries (cavities) that have done significant damage to tooth structure and have rendered the tooth non-restorable or, at least, a poor candidate for restoration.
-Other reasons include failing endodontic treatment, retained primary teeth, supernumerary teeth, or infection.
+Most extraction of teeth, other than third molars (wisdom teeth), is due to caries (cavities) that have done significant damage to the tooth structure and have rendered the tooth non-restorable or, at least, a poor candidate for restoration.
+Other reasons include periodontal disease, failing endodontic treatment, retained primary (baby) teeth, supernumerary (extra) teeth, root fracture or root resorption.

 Periodontal disease, if advanced, is another reason for extraction.
-Periodontal disease can often be treated so referral to a periodontal, who specializes in gum and oral connective tissue, may be considered.
+Periodontal disease can often be treated so referral to a periodontist, who specializes in gums, may be considered.
+Periodontal disease has a link to heart disease, so if you are diagnosed with this problem, you should seek treatment or get the affected teeth extracted.

 Restoration Options